Hanna was a happy, healthy 2 ½ year old girl until she complained of back

 happy to say that Charlie hit a very big milestone this past June and was moved into the Long Term Care Program at Cincinnati

 Children's.
 (This means once a year visits; no more long clinic visits!)
-Charlie is a thriving, healthy 7-year old who enjoys
+Charlie is thriving and healthy and enjoys playing

 on March 8, 2006.
 Four days later, surgeons at Cincinnati Children’s Hospital removed a baseball size tumor from her